larpchronicles/rules/chronicles-rulebook.md

 ### Tier X

 #### Break Enslavement Rune
    >This rune is designed to cleanse the most powerful of mental magics from the core of another being.
-The user must touch the target and declare "Break Enslavement."
+The character must touch the target and declare "Break Enslavement."
 Any active ENSLAVEMENT effect on the target will immediately end.
 If an Enslavement effect was present on the target, the target will declare "Enslavement Broken".
 This is the only known way to confirm if a target was suffering from ENSLAVEMENT.
 This item is consumed on use.
 #### Glyph of Anchoring
    >A structure under the effects of Glyph of Anchoring prevents all Rift-like effects from occurring within the building.
 Nothing may Rift into or out of this structure, including by use of Rune of Recall.
 When something attempts to Rift into the structure, their spell or effect ends immediately outside the closest available threshold.
 A structure may only be under the effects of a single Glyph at any time, and a Glyph affects an entire structure, as such, they cannot be "nested" inside one another.
 A structure under the effects of a Glyph must have each door/entry clearly and obviously display an A for Anchoring and the Glyph of Anchoring tag must be attached to the outside of the container with the date and time of activation.
 Glyphs are not affected by Dispel Magic or Nullify Magic and may not be destroyed via a Destroy effect.
 A Glyph lasts 5 days.
 This item is consumed on use.
 #### Glyph of Warding
    >A Glyph of Warding wraps a structure with an intangible field that slows the movement of all who attempt to enter, and prevents projectiles or spells from passing through.
 Attempting to enter a Warded structure requires a 10 second count, during which you are subject to spells or strikes from either side.
 Any effect that would halt your movement or interrupt your movement or count forces you to return to the originating side.
 A structure may only be under the effects of a single Glyph at any time, and a Glyph affects an entire structure, as such, they cannot be "nested" inside one another.
 A structure under the effects of a Glyph must have each door/entry clearly and obviously display a W for Warding and the Glyph of Warding tag must be attached to the outside of the container with the date and time of activation.
 Glyphs are not affected by Dispel Magic or Nullify Magic and may not be destroyed via a Destroy effect.
 A Glyph lasts 5 days.
 This item is consumed on use.
 #### Rune of Glyph Removal
    >This rune is specifically designed for the removal of Glyphs.
-Once activated, the user must spend 5 minutes concentrating on the Glyphed structure or object, while maintaining contact, at the end of which the Glyph is destroyed.
-User must announce "Removing Glyph" at the beginning of the concentration, and "Glyph Down" at the end of the concentration.
-If the user's concentration is interrupted, or they lose contact with the structure, the Rune is consumed to no effect.
+Once activated, the character must spend 5 minutes concentrating on the Glyphed structure or object, while maintaining contact, at the end of which the Glyph is destroyed.
+Character must announce "Removing Glyph" at the beginning of the concentration, and "Glyph Down" at the end of the concentration.
+If the character's concentration is interrupted, or they lose contact with the structure, the Rune is consumed to no effect.
 This item is consumed on use.

 # Artificing